ksslahari/CMOS-Inverter/README.md

 # CMOS-Inverter
-Here’s a modified and summarized version for your GitHub README:

----

 ## Project Overview

 This project aims to experiment with the working of an inverter and to understand the various parameters involved, using the SkyWater 130nm PDK and open-source tools like Xschem, NGSPICE, MAGIC, and Netgen.